The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: Theoretical Limits and Analytical Evaluation

 Standard iterator-based engines (e.g., Lucene) rely on stateful iterators that cannot be shared across multiple parents in a DAG without cloning.
 Consequently, any query with re-convergent paths (e.g., a shared sub-expression $S$ in $Q = (S \land A) \lor (S \land B)$) forces the engine to ``unroll'' the DAG into a syntactic tree.

 This leads to the \textbf{Tree-Expansion Bottleneck}: common sub-expressions are re-evaluated redundantly for every branch they appear in.
+From a complexity standpoint, this is the unavoidable cost of simulating a DAG with an $\text{NC}^1$ formula.
 For deep reasoning chains generated by neuro-symbolic agents, this redundancy compounds multiplicatively, causing the execution cost to grow exponentially ($O(2^{|Q|})$), whereas \texttt{ComputePN} evaluates each unique node exactly once ($O(|Q|)$) via memoization.